Drivers Hours Laws

 Your safety is our top priority

 From the moment the driver starts his day all his movements are recorded by a tachograph fitted on the vehicle.
-This records the start/finish date, time & mileage, driving time, distance travelled, other driver duties and breaks/rest time.
+This records the vehicle location, start/finish date, time & mileage, driving time, distance travelled, other driver duties and breaks/rest time.

 Records are held for up to 13 months and a driver/company can be prosecuted anytime on this evidence.